bids-standard/bids-starter-kit/CODE_OF_CONDUCT.md

 Members of the community who violate these rules - no matter how much they have contributed to the BIDS Starter Kit, or how specialised their skill set - will be approached by Kirstie Whitaker.
-If inappropriate behaviour persists after a discussion with Kirstie, the contributer will be asked to discontinue their participation in the BIDS Starter Kit project.
+If inappropriate behaviour persists after a discussion with Kirstie, the contributor will be asked to discontinue their participation in the BIDS Starter Kit project.

 **To report an issue you have with community interactions** please contact